Jon Danielsson

-Jon Danielsson is an economist teaching at the London School of Economics and active in domestic and international policy debates.
-He received his PhD in the economics of financial markets from Duke University in 1991.
+Jón Danielsson is an economist working as professor of finance (reader) at the London School of Economics.
+His work focuses on financial stability, financial risk forecasting, financial regulation, international finance and systemic causes of financial instability.
+Danielsson has also written on cryptocurrencies and artificial intelligence, and more generally the consequences of novel technologies for the financial system.
+Danielsson is the author of several books on finance and risk analysis, and is active in both domestic and international policy debates on financial regualtion.

+Together with Hyun Song Shin he is credited with coining the term endogenous risk.
+Danielsson claims such risks are at cause of most financial crises.

+Danielsson received his PhD in economics from Duke University in 1991, and began working at the LSE in 1997.
+He has also spent time at the Bank of Japan and the International Monetary Fund (IMF).
+In 2012, he was named director of the LSE's Systemic Risk Centre (SRC), which conducts research on financial crises and risk as well as financial regulation.

 Career

 Danielsson's research areas include systemic risk, artificial intelligence, cryptocurrencies, financial risk, hedge funds, financial regulations, market volatility, liquidity, models of extreme market movements, and microstructure of foreign exchange markets.
 He has written extensively on the post-crash situation in Iceland.

 In 2012, he became director of the Systemic Risk Centre (SRC) at the London School of Economics, which was set up to study the risks that may trigger another financial crisis and to develop tools to help policymakers and financial institutions become better prepared.
-The Centre is funded by ESRC with an annual budget of £1 million.
+The centre is funded by ESRC with an annual budget of £1 million.

 Illusion of control

 Danielsson published a book with Yale University Press in 2022 titled Illusion of control where he challenges to the conventional wisdom surrounding financial risk, providing insight into why easy solutions to control the financial system are doomed to fail.